ubernostrum/django-flashpolicies/docs/policies.rst

    Wrapper object for creating and manipulating a Flash cross-domain policy.

-   In the simplest case -- specifying one or more domains from which to allow access -- simply pass the domains when initializing.
+   In the most common case -- specifying one or more domains from which to allow access -- pass the domains when initializing.
 For
    example:

    .. code-block:: python